Buying a House Not Married? How to Protect Yourself

 2. Every situation is different.

-In our first Co-buying a Home Report, we surveyed 476 US-based co-buyers—friends, family members, unmarried couples, and combined groups.
+In our first Co-buying a Home Report, we surveyed 476 US-based co-buyers.
 Our sample set showed a higher incidence of unmarried couples co-buying together with at least one other friend or family member than unmarried couples co-buying as a pair.
 These are two very different dynamics.
-It’s like playing Catan against your honey bunny versus playing a full table.
+It's like playing Catan against your honey bunny versus playing a full table.

 These responses track with our experience.
 Different group sizes and compositions affect dynamics, which impacts where folks need help.